morsemars/morse-project-tracker/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is used to handle cross origin requests from the front-end server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is used to handle cross origin requests.

 #### Installing Dependencies and Running the Server Locally